 Heat Pump vs AC.
 Who is the Winner?

 While the Savannah home market is growing towards heat pump vs air conditioner systems.
 Which one is better for your home?
 In our area, there are a few factors that will help you decide which is best for your home.
-We will discuss what heat pumps are, what an air conditioner is, and which HVAC system will suit your home best.
+We will discuss what heat pumps are, how heat pumps work, what an air conditioner is, and which HVAC system will suit your home best.

 What is the Same Between a Heat Pump vs Air Conditioning Systems?

 Your home is cooled the same with an air conditioner vs heat pump.
 The pros to the cooling system for both of these units is that they can have a SEER rating well above 20 SEER.
 This means that both types of systems the potential for massive energy savings when dealing with the electric utility company.

 Energy efficiency does have many factors that come into play, such as the installation technicians being properly trained on the correct methods of your air conditioner or heat pump installation.
 A poorly installed system with a factory SEER rating of 20 can actually have a SEER rating of 10 if the technicians do not follow all of the procedures pertaining to refrigerant and welding practices.
 We have factory-trained technicians and if you would like more information about our team, click here!

 Another similarity between heat pumps and air conditioners is the fact that they both use Refrigerant 410a as of the time of typing this article.
 The refrigeration cycle of both air conditioners and heat pumps are very similar during the cooling mode, and this is the most common use of the systems here in Savannah GA.